Reason to Retrieve: Enhancing Query Understanding through Decomposition and Interpretation

-\heading{Flexible vs. Fixed Decomposition Granularity} We compare fixed and flexible decomposition performance.
-As shown in Figure~\ref{fig:unit-len}, \textbf{ReDI} with flexible decomposition consistently outperforms all fixed settings under both retrieval paradigms.
-These results highlight the benefit of tailoring decomposition granularity to query complexity -- allocating more retrieval units to information-dense queries and fewer for simpler ones, which improves overall retrieval performance.
+\heading{Flexible vs.\ fixed decomposition} We compare fixed and flexible decomposition performance.
+As shown in Figure~\ref{fig:unit-len}, ReDI with flexible decomposition consistently outperforms all fixed settings under different retrieval models.
+These results highlight the benefit of tailoring decomposition granularity to query complexity, allowing more retrieval units for complex queries and fewer for simpler ones, which improves overall retrieval performance.
 Although ReDI offers a flexible way to determine the number of decompositions dynamically, it is worth investigating more targeted methods for optimizing the decomposition for each specific query in the future.